PhilRoll/gsm/README.md

 ## Description

-- I wanted to make an automated GSM for playing PS1 games with HDMI/Component cable
+- Play your PS1 games on HD screens!
+ELF automatically searches for the PS1 disc region, then autoconfigures GSM for correct PS1 game viewing, then starts it.
+Compatible for HDMI Adapter/Component cable.

 ## Compiling and usage